ptrcia/made-for/README.md

 # MadeFor
-Tiny videogame project in Unity3D
+Tiny videogame project in Unity3D and Blender.
 # Created by: Patricia S. Gracia Artero
 ##  Date : 26-09-23
 ##  About: